ricardo-caetano-user/kotlin-web-site/docs/topics/opt-in-requirements.md

 extended.
 For example, when you have some API that is stable to use but:

 * **Unstable to implement** due to ongoing evolution, such as when you have a family of interfaces where you expect to add new abstract functions without default implementations.
-* **Closed to third-party implementations** due to internal or technical reasons, such as an API that you want to be sealed but can't for technical reasons.
 * **Delicate or fragile to implement**, such as individual functions that need to behave in a coordinated manner.
 * **Has a contract that may be weakened in the future** in a backwards-incompatible manner for external implementations, such as changing an input parameter `T` to a nullable version `T?` where the code didn't previously consider `null` values.